dominikclemente/dominikclemente/README.md

 # I'm building the crypto educational platform [jaknacrypto.cz](https://jaknacrypto.cz/en)
-- 🧠I'm currently taking the [6-figure blockchain development](https://eattheblocks.com/6-figure-blockchain-developer/) course at [EatTheBlocks](https://eattheblocks.com/)
+- 🧠 I'm currently taking the [6-figure blockchain development](https://eattheblocks.com/6-figure-blockchain-developer/) course at [EatTheBlocks](https://eattheblocks.com/)
-- 📚I'm deepening my knowledge in [TypeScript](https://www.udemy.com/course/understanding-typescript/) and [NodeJS](https://www.udemy.com/course/nodejs-the-complete-guide/)
+- 📚 I'm deepening my knowledge in [TypeScript](https://www.udemy.com/course/understanding-typescript/) and [NodeJS](https://www.udemy.com/course/nodejs-the-complete-guide/)
-- 🎓I'm part of the [Ivan on Tech Academy](https://academy.ivanontech.com/) team
+- 🎓 I'm part of the [Ivan on Tech Academy](https://academy.ivanontech.com/) team
-- 💰I have a passion for finance, cryptocurrencies, blockchain, AI and their interplay
+- 💰 I have a passion for finance, cryptocurrencies, blockchain, AI and their interplay
-- 👨‍💻My goal is to become a highly skilled blockchain developer, while also using my passion for AI in the processs.
+- 👨‍💻 My goal is to become a highly skilled blockchain developer, while also using my passion for AI in the processs.
-- 😄Fun fact: I love Drum&Bass and latino music 🎶
+- 😄 Fun fact: I love Drum&Bass and latino music 🎶

 ## Connect with me